 - There are currently no reviews available for this course.

-This course is ideal for building operators, architects, facility managers, engineers, construction managers, utility managers and other individuals with experience in facilities maintenance and operations or building energy management.
+This course is ideal for architects, engineers, energy management professionals, or other individuals with experience in energy management

 What you'll learn:

 CleanEdison's 5-day Certified Energy Manager training course is designed to provide the specific training and background needed by professionals preparing to sit for the CEM exam.